WarpZephyr/ACVLooseLoader/README.md

 Most users will need the x64 installer.
 I'm not sure if this program works on other operating systems or CPU architectures.
-I have only tested it on Windows x64.
+This program has only been tested on Windows x64.

+On Windows, clicking on the terminal window breaks the program do to quick edit mode.
+There is now code to call into windows APIs to lock it while in progress.
+I'm not sure if other platforms have similar issues.
-Do not click on the terminal window while it runs, it broke for some reason and I'm not sure why yet.
+Try not to click the window while the program works, at least until it is fully finished.

 # Building
 If you want to build the project you should clone it with these commands in git bash in a folder of your choosing: